adaltas/node-nikita/src/misc/conditions.coffee.md

 ```

       if: (options, skip, succeed) ->
-        return succeed() unless options.if?
+        return succeed() if typeof options.if is 'undefined'
+        options.if = [options.if] unless Array.isArray options.if
         ok = true
         each(options.if)
         .on 'item', (si, next) ->
           return next() unless ok
           options.log?
 "Mecano `if`"
           type = typeof si
+          if si is null
+            ok = false
+            next()
-          if type is 'boolean' or type is 'number'
+          else if type is 'boolean' or type is 'number'
             ok = false unless si
             next()
           else if type is 'function'
-            if options.if.length is 1
+            if si.length is 1
               si (err, is_ok) ->
                 return next err if err
                 ok = false unless is_ok
                 next()
-            else if options.if.length is 2
+            else if si.length is 2
               si options, (err, is_ok) ->
                 return next err if err
                 ok = false unless is_ok
                 next()
-            else if options.if.length is 3
+            else if si.length is 3
               # Deprecated? should we continue to support this?
               si options, ( -> ok = false; next arguments...), next
             else next new Error "Invalid callback"